-Canada is the only country in the world to commemorate Queen Victoria with a holiday.
+Canada is the only country in the world to commemorate Queen Victoria with a holiday

 In 1845, Canadian officials declared Victoria’s birthday, May 24, a national holiday.
 Today, Victoria Day is observed on the Monday that falls before May 24, which makes it a long weekend in every province west of Quebec.

-13. She’s related to Queen Elizabeth II… And her husband, Prince Philip.
+She was related to Queen Elizabeth II… And Prince Philip

-Our current monarch, Queen Elizabeth II, is the great-great granddaughter of Queen Victoria, but the family connections don’t stop there.
-Queen Elizabeth’s husband, Prince Philip, is also one of Victoria’s great-great grandchildren, making the royal couple third cousins.
+Our current monarch, King Charles III, is the great-great-great grandson of Queen Victoria, but the family connections don’t stop there.
+Both of Charles’s parents, Queen Elizabeth and Prince Philip, were Victoria’s great-great grandchildren, making the late royal couple third cousins.
 Of course, this means princes William and Harry continue Queen Victoria’s lineage, too: they are her great-great-great-great grandsons.

-Queen Victoria’s name is connected with more places in Canada than anyone else’s.
+Queen Victoria’s name is connected with more places in Canada than anyone else’s

-Queen Victoria’s name lives on around the world.
+Queen Victoria’s name lives on around the world

 Painting, drawing, and writing were among the many artistic passions that Victoria pursued throughout her lifetime.
 She filled notebooks with sketches and illustrations of family members and places of interest, and accumulated 120 handwritten diaries.

-Queen Victoria’s gift to the White House is still in use.
+Queen Victoria’s gift to the White House is still in use

-What do former American president Barack Obama and Queen Victoria have in common?
+What do American president Joe Biden and Queen Victoria have in common?
 A sturdy oak desk.
 In 1880, Victoria gave U.S. president, Rutherford Hayes a unique gift—a desk crafted from the timbers of a retired British ship, the H.M.S.
 Resolute.
-Since its arrival at the White House, the Resolute desk has helped many American presidents including John F. Kennedy, Bill Clinton, and Donald Trump get the job done.
+Since its arrival at the White House, the Resolute desk has helped many American presidents including John F. Kennedy, Bill Clinton, and Barack Obama get the job done.

 The “Victorian era” may sound like ancient history, but Queen Victoria lived into the twentieth century, dying at the age of 81 in 1901.
 She was the first British monarch to travel on a train, use electric lights and a telephone.

-Some theorists suspect that Queen Victoria’s grandson was Jack the Ripper.
+Some theorists suspect that Queen Victoria’s grandson was Jack the Ripper

 In 1970, a British physician named Thomas Stowell wrote an article speculating that Queen Victoria’s grandson, Prince Albert Victor, was in fact Jack the Ripper—the legendary serial killer who terrorized London and brutally murdered five women in 1888.
 Many historians have since discounted the physician’s theories, citing a lack of convincing evidence.

-21. Queen Victoria’s coronet is one of Britain’s most impressive crown jewels.
+Queen Victoria’s coronet is one of Britain’s most impressive crown jewels

 Diamonds—and sapphires—are a girl’s best friend.
 Or at least that’s what Prince Albert figured when he commissioned a coronet to present to Victoria as a gift after two years of marriage.
 Easily one of the most beautiful pieces of jewelry in the royal collection, the stunning tiara boasts countless diamonds and no fewer than 11 sapphires.

-She had a real impact on British society—and the world.
+She had a real impact on British society—and the world

-Queen Victoria helped prevent a Franco-German war in 1875, and led the British Empire to global supremacy.
+Queen Victoria helped prevent a Franco-German war in 1875, and saw the British Empire stretch round the globe.
 On the home front, she championed acts that made it possible for more people to vote, as well as legislation that increased wages for the working class.
 She was also responsible for restoring the royal family’s public role, giving her patronage to more than 150 institutions, including the armed forces, museums, and educational organizations.
-Queen Victoria and Prince Albert redefined what it meant to be royal, and their charitable legacy lives on in the works of Queen Elizabeth II, Prince Charles, and Prince William.
+Queen Victoria and Prince Albert redefined what it meant to be royal, and their charitable legacy lives on in the works of King Charles and Prince William.

-24. She may never have said, “We are not amused.”
+She may never have said, “We are not amused”

 Although modern-day depictions of Queen Victoria would have you believe she was dour—likely due to the fact that her reign was a period of strict conservative values—she herself denied ever having used the phrase, “We are not amused.”